Suspect in 6 Arizona killings never got over his divorce

 "He was a somebody who has, in the last months, become a nobody," Rustigan said.

+A representative for Jones' ex-wife, Dr. Connie Jones, declined an interview request Tuesday.

+She released a statement Monday saying that she had feared for her safety for nine years and that she could not express her emotions "for the innocent families touched by this senseless violence."

-In an online video, Jones identified himself as a stay-at-home dad who occasionally taught tennis.
+Speaking on one of the videos, her ex-husband identified himself as a stay-at-home dad who occasionally taught tennis.

-During the divorce, one of Jones' lawyers said his client was unable to find a job that came remotely close to providing the standard of living he enjoyed during his 22-year marriage.
+During the divorce, one of Jones' lawyers said his client was unable to find a job that came remotely close to providing the standard of living he enjoyed during his marriage.

 His wife sought to end the relationship after Jones was arrested in May 2009 at the family's Scottsdale home on a domestic violence charge.
 His wife said Jones backed her against a wall, hit her in the face and threatened to kill her.
 It's unclear whether he was convicted in the case.